-Return to • Medieval and romanesque art •
+Return to • Romanesque art •

 Early Byzantine Marble Sculpture.
 Northern Italy.